anibali/libjit-ffi/README.md

 -------

 These bindings are still being developed, so the API is by no means stable.
-Suggestions for improvements are always welcome!
+Suggestions for improvements are always welcome, so please send me some!

 Synopsis
 --------